AbhijitSaha/Psearch/README.md

 The test input data file (B1392all.tab) is provided.

-The main function of the psearch_py module is a built-in demo to test the module.
+The function main(), near the end of the file psearch_py.py, is a built-in demo to test the psearch_py module.
 To run the demo, type the following command

     python psearch_py.py

 The table presented at the end of the demo indicates that the "best" estimate for the period (based on all of the filters) of the RR Lyrae star B1-392 is 0.5016247 +-  0.0000036 days which has a frequency value of 1.993522.
-The phased light curve figure (psearch_fig_phi.png), which is created by running the demo, uses a period value of 0.501625.
+The phased light curve figure (psearch_fig_phi.png), which is created by running the demo, uses a period value of 0.501625 days.

-If you want to use the much faster Python/Cython/C version, please follow the instructions in the README.md file in the psearch_py subdirectory.
+If you want to use the much faster Python/Cython/C version, please follow the instructions in the README.md file in the psearch_py subdirectory to learn how to compile the required supporting C/Cython code.